Kamran-Afzali/Kamran-Afzali.github.io/_posts/gRain.md

                             values=c(90,10,70,30,80,20,10,90), levels=yn)
 ```

 The `cptable` function creates conditional probability tables using a formula interface that clearly specifies dependencies.
 The values parameter provides probability entries, while levels defines the possible states for each variable.
+One should note that the order of values matters significantly—incorrect ordering can lead to models that appear to work but produce misleading results.

 ### Network Compilation and Inference

-Once conditional probability tables are defined, the network must be compiled into a junction tree structure:
+Once conditional probability tables are defined, the network requires compilation into a junction tree structure:

 ```r
 # Compile conditional probability tables